kingbootoshi/dopamine-quest/docs/BUGS.md

-- when i start the app or refresh the app, the level up sound plays , currently at level 2 2/100 XP, it should only play on level up
-- adding tasks don't automatically get updated, i have to refresh the app- adding any task should get automatically updated.
-UI should be constantly dynamic
+- when i enter a task, i want the window to INSTANTLY disappear and for the noise to play. let any processing of xp and ai managing be done in the background, then render the app when its done. entering a task should be more intuitive